 Given their great climbing and jumping skills, stairs are not hard for mice to go past.

-Stairs with carpets are more passable.
+Stairs with carpets are very easily passable.

 The edges on every staircase is a landing space for mice when they are jumping from one step to another, in both going up and down the stairs.
 The armrests also are access points for mice since some of them have connectors or are made of wood.